tohas1986/openbmc/poky/documentation/overview-manual/concepts.rst

    :term:`ALLOW_EMPTY` variable
    for more information.

-The :ref:`ref-tasks-package` task depends on the :ref:`ref-tasks-packagedata` task of each recipe in :term:`DEPENDS` through use of a ``[``\ :ref:`deptask <bitbake-user-manual/bitbake-user-manual-metadata:variable flags>`\ ``]``
+The :ref:`ref-tasks-package` task depends on the :ref:`ref-tasks-packagedata` task of each recipe in :term:`DEPENDS` through use of a ``[``\ :ref:`deptask <bitbake:bitbake-user-manual/bitbake-user-manual-metadata:variable flags>`\ ``]``
-declaration, which guarantees that the required shared-library / module-to-package mapping information will be available when needed as long as :term:`DEPENDS` has been correctly set.
+declaration, which guarantees that the required shared-library/module-to-package mapping information will be available when needed as long as :term:`DEPENDS` has been correctly set.

 Fakeroot and Pseudo
 ===================